 The CCBE is currently seeking to recruit a Communications Officer

-The Council of Bars and Law Societies of Europe (CCBE) is looking for a Communications Officer to enhance its strategic communication, engagement, and outreach efforts.
+The Council of Bars and Law Societies of Europe (CCBE) is looking for a Communications Officer to enhance our strategic communication, engagement, and outreach efforts.
 As a representative body, the CCBE plays a vital role in defending the rule of law, human rights, and access to justice.

 About the role